 In the rapidly evolving world of fintech and banking, the stakes have never been higher when it comes to ensuring the integrity of financial transactions.
-As financial crime grows more sophisticated, the traditional methods of transaction monitoring have proven inadequate.
+As cyber threats grow more sophisticated, the traditional methods of transaction monitoring have proven inadequate.
 It’s time to think beyond the basics and explore a multi-layered approach that not only meets today’s challenges but also anticipates the threats of tomorrow.

 Current Landscape: Transaction Monitoring’s Old Playbook